-Firstly, the virus infects the lymphatic tissue of the upper respiratory tract (prodromal stage) before a viraemic showing with an occurrence of the measles exanthema (exanthema stage) takes place.
+The virus infects the lymphatic tissue of the upper respiratory tract (prodromal stage) before viremia occurs with the spread of the measles exanthema (exanthema stage).

-After an incubation period of around about 2 weeks, typical prodrome in the form of high temperature, pharyngitis (a sore throat), rhinitis, bronchitis, conjunctivitis and photophobia occur.
+After an incubation period of approximately 2 weeks, a typical prodrome in the form of high temperature, pharyngitis, rhinitis, bronchitis, conjunctivitis, and photophobia occur.
 At this point, patients are already infectious.
-By the end of the prodromal stage, which lasts for 2—3 days, the measles-characteristic Koplik’s spots at the buccal mucosa, located in the amount of the lower molars, occur.
+By the end of the prodromal stage, which lasts for 2—3 days, the measles characteristic Koplik’s spots on the buccal mucosa (opposite the lower 1st & 2nd molars) occur.

-The temperature decreases again initially and reaches another peak with the occurrence of the measles exanthema (twin-peaked increase in a fever).
-The extensive brownish impressive exanthema characteristically starts behind the ears and spreads from this point over the whole body.
-The exanthema stage takes 7—10 days.
+The temperature decreases initially but reaches another peak with the occurrence of the measles exanthema (twin-peaked increase in fever).
+The extensive brownish exanthema characteristically starts behind the ears and spreads from this point over the whole body.
+The exanthema stage lasts 7—10 days.

-- Postinfectious measles encephalitis occurs about 1 week after the start of the exanthema and accompanies neurological symptoms (disturbed consciousness, seizures amongst others).
-The lethality of the disease is very high at a rate of about 25%.
+Post-infectious measles encephalitis occurs approximately 1 week after the start of the exanthema and presents with neurological symptoms, disturbed consciousness and seizures amongst others.
+The lethality of the disease is very high at a rate of approximately 25%.

-- Subacute sclerosing panencephalitis (SSPE): The SSPE is a late complication of the measles which rarely proceeds lethally and occurs typically after 6–8 years of an undergone measles infection.
+Subacute sclerosing panencephalitis (SSPE) is a late complication of measles, and it is rarely lethal.
+It occurs typically 6–8 years after a measles infection.

-- Measles inclusion body encephalitis (MIBE): The MIBE is a measles complication which only occurs in the case of immunocompromised patients and is afflicted with a high lethality (30%).
+Measles inclusion body encephalitis (MIBE) is a measles complication which only occurs in the case of immunocompromised patients and has a 30% mortality rate.

-As no causal therapy is available, the prevention in the early childhood is crucial.
-The Standing Vaccination Committee at the Robert-Koch-Institute, therefore, recommends a basic immunization against measles (live vaccine) from the completed 11th month of life which should be followed by a second vaccine during the second year of the child’s life (15-23th month).
+As no specific therapy is available, the prevention of measles in early childhood is crucial.
+The Standing Vaccination Committee at the Robert Koch Institute (STIKO), recommends a basic immunization against measles (live vaccine) from the 11th month of life, which should be followed by a 2nd vaccine during the second year of life (15th–23rd month).

-- Vaccination date (11–14th month): threefold combination vaccine against mumps, measles, rubella (MMR) + varicella vaccination on another body part (contralateral arm).
-If not both vaccinations are executed after the first vaccination date, a minimal period of four weeks till the next vaccination should be maintained.
+Vaccination date: 11–14th month: combination vaccine against mumps, measles, and rubella (MMR) + varicella vaccination on another body part (contralateral arm).
+If both vaccinations are not given on the same date, a minimal period of 4 weeks until the next vaccination should be maintained.

-Postexposition prevention: After the exposition of unvaccinated persons, an immunization within the first 3 days after the initial contact is appropriate.
-In case of persons at risk (pregnant women, immunocompromised patients, infants < 6 months), a passive immunization with human immunoglobulin within a period of 2–6 days can be considered following the post-exposure.
+Post-exposure prevention: After the exposure of unvaccinated persons, immunization within the first 3 days after the initial contact is appropriate.
+In the case of a person at risk (pregnant women, immunocompromised patients, infants < 6 months), passive immunization with human Ig within a period of 2–6 days can be considered following post-exposure.

 Rubella (German Measles)